 These files can be accessed much more easily using procps.
 Use of procps has been added to tester.c, so that the memory usage is displayed at a number of points as the program runs.
 This is intended to give you a hint as to the location of the leaks.

 All required files are located in the /tmp directory on isoptera, rather than the class examples directory.
 Look for the file /tmp/p4start.zip.
 The unzip command can open it for you.
 If you receive an error relating to procps when running make, you may need to install libprocps.
-On the lab machines, you would enter "sudo aptitude install libprocps-dev".
+On the lab machines, you would enter "sudo apt install libprocps-dev".

-Although not covered in the class, use of code analysis tools is allowed on this (or any other) assignment. valgrind is installed on isoptera.
+Use of code analysis tools is allowed on this (or any other) assignment. valgrind is installed on isoptera.

 Turning in the assignment

 Pack together anything needed for the assignment into an archive, and upload it here.
-If the assignment is only one file, you can skip the archive part.